ashwindasr/Typing-Test/README.md

 # Typing-Test
+This project was done as part of [RookieHacks](https://rookiehacks.devpost.com/), hackathon conducted by [Major League Hacking](https://mlh.io/)
 ## Inspiration
 There are a lot of Typing Tests online.
 But almost all those website is filled with ads.
 Thats why we built this minimalistic website to check your typing speed.